Marcos Braz

-Marcos Braz (born 1971) is a Brazilian politician who used to be the vice-president of Flamengo and now works as the executive director of Clube do Remo, from Belém do Pará.
+Marcos Braz (born 1971) is a Brazilian politician who used to be the vice-president of Flamengo and now works as the executive director of Clube do Remo, from Belém.

 Early life

 Braz was born in Nova Iguaçu, Brazil.

 Career

 Braz has worked as Secretary of Sports and Leisure of Rio de Janeiro, Brazil.

 Personal life

 Braz has been married to Ana Paula Barbosa.
 He has two children.